mcallistertad/embedded-client/README.md

 User calls this to process the network response from the Skyhook server.
 Returns `SKY_ERROR` and sets sky_errno if the response buffer could not be decoded or other error occurred, otherwise `SKY_SUCCESS` is returned.
 Cache is updated with scan and location information.
 Note that sky_decode_response() modifies the response buffer (it is written with decrypted bytes).
 A DEBUG level log message is available to help diagnose any errors that may happen
 If the server sends downlink application data in the response, it is copied into the workspace and loc is updated with its length and a pointer to the data.
 Zero length indicates that there was no data.
 Note that if the user allocated the memory for the workspace, the downlink data is unavailable after this memory has been freed.
 If the request required an authentication registration step, sky_decode_response() returns `SKY_ERROR`, and sets sky_errno to `SKY_RETRY_AUTH`.
 The user is expected to call sky_finalize_request() again and re-send the request (TBR only).

-If the error `SKY_ERROR_SERVICE_DENIED` is returned, the request was submitted too often with repeated Authentication failures.
-The user may generate a new request after correcting the problem (TBR only).
+If the response message could be decoded (`SKY_ERROR_DECODE_ERROR` was not returned), the location_status field of the Sky_location_t structure will proved more information about the result of the request.
+If the location_status is `SKY_LOCATION_STATUS_SUCCESS`, the locations_source field provides information about how the location was derived from the scan.

-sky_decode_response() may report the following error conditions in sky_errno
+sky_decode_response() may report the following error conditions in sky_errno:

 | Error Code                                      | Description
 | ----------------------------------------------- | --------------------------------------------------------------
 | `SKY_ERROR_NONE`                                | No error
 | `SKY_ERROR_BAD_PARAMETERS`                      | The parameters to the current operation are illegal
-| `SKY_LOCATION_STATUS_DECODE_ERROR`              | Server reported an error while decoding request
+| `SKY_ERROR_DECODE_ERROR`                        | Libel was unable to decode the response message
 | `SKY_ERROR_SERVER_ERROR`                        | Server sent a response which indicated an error processing the request
 | `SKY_AUTH_RETRY`                                | Server indicated that authentication was required and user must retry (TBR only)
 | `SKY_AUTH_RETRY_8HR`                            | Server indicated that authentication failed.
 Service is blocked for 8 hours (TBR only)